 Lower costs - similar to having less maintenance you also save money.
 Think about the electricity a physical server takes!
 The power the server itself uses, the cooling, the power for the backup drives or separate server.
 The data or internet the server takes.
 The operating system cost and time of installation.
 Costs of any hardware repairs, downtime that hardware failure causes, time to recover from failures.
 This list could get quite long.
 Hosting providers remove all of those small costs that add up.
 If they are like ACS we set on monthly costs and include it all.

 Upgrade capability - have you ever filled up a hard drive, ran out of ram/memory, maxed out the processors?
 Traditional servers would fix this problem by A) buying another bigger server (which draws more power) then migration of the old server to the new and cross your fingers you moved it all.
 Oh, and this usually takes many hours and on a weekend to not stop work.
 B) add more storage or memory to the current server by shutting if off and hoping it has room or can handle more resources.
 In the hosted world, select your server, click resize, pick your super gulp sized server and done.
-If you're just added more storage to you do not even need to restart the server.
+If you've just added more storage you do not even need to restart the server.
 Going from a small server to a massive one is really just a one minute process.

 Security - Do you have encrypted hard drives which all of your company data is stored on?
 Is your server behind closed locked door with cameras recording 24/7.
 How about a locked cover with the key not attached to the cover or rear of the server?
 If you can say you do all of those!
-Welcome to the 1% club.... but thats still not the safest.
+Welcome to the 1% club.... but that's still not the safest.
 The only way to get to your hosted server is by getting on your network, or even better only certain computers in your business.
 No hard drives to take at all.
 With one click you can isolate your server from the world.
-If you get crypto virus just startup the last backup (in ACS the backups are free and automatic every day.)
+If you get crypto virus just startup the last backup (in ACS the backups are free and automatic every day).
+Now that's security!